 The dinner was repulsive but at least we were each given the smallest Starbucks drink of our entire lives.
 Having to wait over 3 hours, we should have drolled over some heavyweight that made it but instead we spent all of our time goofing about.

 " The 911 just got prettier in 2012 "

 After much waiting, we could finally start our engines and make our run to Merdeka Square but there was more waiting as the VIPs hasn't arrive and so more precious fuel was turned into dust.
 20 years later, things started to take shape where the 911s took the lead followed by Caymans and Boxsters then the Panamera and Cayennes.
 The organisers put boy in white to good use where traffic was stopped for us to make our way through.
 Now being a part of this cult does feel special.

 More waiting was involved and while we finally made it to the square, every one of us was celebrated by 6700 participants of Colours of 1Malaysia with their heartfelt welcome with smart phones being waved at us.
 It may have been a brief 5 minutes but I'd say that was the highlight of the night.
-After the convoy, we took our conversation to our after party over at Publika for a proper meal.
+After the convoy, we took the conversation somewhere quite to go with actual meal.